microsoft/DMF/Dmf/Modules.Library/Dmf_IoctlHandler.md

 EvtIoctlHandlerAccessModeFilter | A callback that allows the Client to filter the IOCTL with Client specific logic.
 IoctlRecords | A table of records that specify information about each supported IOCTL.
 ManualMode | Module open configuration.
-KernelModeRequestsOnly | This allows the module to handle only requests from kernel mode clients.
+KernelModeRequestsOnly | This allows the Module to handle only requests from kernel mode clients.
 CustomCapabilities | Do not use.
 This field is only present for backward compatibility purposes.
 IsRestricted | Do not use.
 This field is only present for backward compatibility purposes.
 PostDeviceInterfaceCreate | Allows Client to perform actions after the Device Interface is created.